JosieElliston/hyperscrambler/README.md

 - a newline separated list of generators.

 The prefix, postfix, and generators must be a space separated list of HSC twists.
 Empty lines and everything following // on a line will be ignored.
 Consider changing the prefix to rotate the puzzle to your desired solving orientation.

+## TODO

+If you want some feature added, ping me in the hypercubes discord server.

+- autocopy
+- web
+- gui
+- github actions releases
+- changelog
+- add visible_pieces to .hscr
+- make .hscr sections optional